-Facebook murder suspect Steve Stephens could be anywhere
+Cleveland murder suspect Steve Stephens kills himself after pursuit

 Suspect cited anger with his girlfriend

-Cleveland Police Chief Calvin Williams has said Stephens apparently chose Godwin at random.
+The police chief said Stephens apparently chose Godwin at random.

 Stephens' mother, Maggie Green, said her son stopped by her house Saturday and gave her a cryptic message.